Clark Summer Research Program Frequently Asked Questions

 How long is the program?
 Do I have to attend all the days?

-The program is one single session June 3 through August 2 and includes a mandatory luncheon on July 4th.
-You will be required to attend the entire program and any required events.
+The program is one single session June 1 through July 31 and includes a mandatory luncheon on July 4th.
+You will be required to attend the entire program, several mandatory events, as well as two additional events.

 I graduate after the program starts, can I still participate?